Ev3res/AK47-Help/README.md

 > host

 Host custom matchmaking games (codes sent to verified users only).
 (Server admins only)
-### Steps :
+### Steps:
-**1.** Start by making a channel for custom games then do the command `host` **2.** Write down your GameMode name ,then your game rules **3.** The bot will dm you with your custom matchmaking code, go in game and start hosting the match with the same code the bot sent
+1. Start by making a channel for custom games then do the command `host`
+2. Write down your GameMode name ,then your game rules
+3. The bot will dm you with your custom matchmaking code, go in game and start hosting the match with the same code the bot sent
-**4.** Tell your viewers/friends to react to the custom matchmaking message to enroll to the match **5.** After getting enough number of player, go to the channel you hosted in, do the command `start` to start spreading your custom code to your players
+4. Tell your viewers/friends to react to the custom matchmaking message to enroll to the match
+5. After getting enough number of player, go to the channel you hosted in, do the command `start` to start spreading your custom code to your players
-**Disclaimer** : Non-Verified user will not receive the code, only verified members will.
+**Disclaimer**: Non-Verified user will not receive the code, only verified members will.

 > prefix <*new prefix*>